PolyMetha/PolyGame3.0/README.md

 # LP2B Project : multi games in Unity

 For the P23 semester at UTBM, we had to create a multi-game program with Unity through the LP2B courses :space_invader:
 By Paul CLEMENT and Andréa REINICHE.
+To see how much work was done, here is the notion page of the project with all features that are implemented (mandatories and optionables ones) : https://paulcmt.notion.site/Project-PolyGame-5cd35f030c104c1988b8ce9a677c1bc0?pvs=4

 ## Games availables